moby/moby/man/docker-search.1.md

 # DESCRIPTION

-Search Docker Hub for an image with that matches the specified `TERM`.
+Search Docker Hub for images that match the specified `TERM`.
 The table of images returned displays the name, description (truncated by default), number of stars awarded, whether the image is official, and whether it is automated.